Dan-Gahlinger/mewcastle/README.md

-The New Castle V21.0.14 - Released Oct 16/2022
+The New Castle V22pre (v22 prerelease) - Released Oct 26/2022

-The LINUX version of the new castle v21.0.14 is also included, it is the same code as the DOS/Windows version, may have many bugs! please report errors.
+The LINUX version of the new castle v22 prerelease, is the same code as the DOS/Windows version, may have many bugs! please report errors.
 The debugging mode has been left intact in order to facility this...

+**** As this is a "pre-release" - I am *ONLY* interested in showstoppers! ****

 simply unzip to any place you like, it will create its own directory. and read the castle_user_guide files (DOC or PDF) for information for the linux version - decompressing the file downloaded with create a directory like ~/newcastle, then simply cd ~/newcastle